Search the best hotels in Northland

 The North Island’s Northland is, unsurprisingly, the most northerly bit of New Zealand.
 It’s also the bit with some of the best weather and some of the best beaches.
 There are plenty of pristine and perfectly empty beaches here, but also plenty that have been well developed to cater for families on holidays or people who’re looking for some watery thrills and spills.
 The best places to stay in Northland range from family beach resorts to remote lodges in the lushly green and beautiful interior.

+There are also a number of settlements in or on the Bay of Islands, but the best places to stay seem to be largely grouped around historic Russell or unspoiled and beach-y Paihia.
 The east coast of Northland has been a popular holiday destination for a long time, but the west coast is just starting to be appreciated.
 There isn’t a lot here apart from breathtaking coastal scenery and vast trees with trunks measuring eight metres around.

-- There are plenty of nice townships and little ports along both coasts, but the centres are small, and they’re more for refuelling and passing through.
+- There are plenty of nice townships and little ports along both coasts, but the centres are small and they’re more for refueling and passing through.

 As with any popular beach destinations, the best places to stay in Northland can get exceptionally busy during the peak holiday periods, so get organised and book early.